History of Science and Outreach Exhibitions

 - Space and Astronomy and the moving image: a special exhibition from the Bill Douglas cinema museum – from the first experiments in projection to merchandise from the latest Hollywood blockbusters, how space and the planets have been depicted in popular visual culture and cinema.

-These public exhibitions are a few minutes walk away from the Conference centre, and will be available for viewing at all times (8am-6pm, museum hours 10am-5pm) for several weeks, including the week of the conference.
-They can be easily visited during lunch time (taking your packed lunch).
+These public exhibitions are a few minutes walk away from the Conference centre, and will be available for viewing at all times (8am-6pm, museum hours 10am-5pm) for several weeks together (13-31 July), including the week of the conference.
+They can be easily visited during lunch time (taking your packed lunch), and the curator of the Bill Douglas cinema museum will give attendees a guided tour at the lunch time break on Tuesday 18th and Thursday 20th of July (book option via Stage 3).

 UK Met Office Space Weather Operations Centre

 In response to the UK Government adding severe space weather to the National Risk Register in 2011, the Met Office Space Weather Operations Centre (MOSWOC) was created to provide a UK operational space weather prediction centre to help protect the country from the serious threats posed by space weather events.
-Scientific excursions to the UK Met Office will be planned in small groups during Tuesday and Thursday lunch breaks (packed lunches will be provided).
+Scientific excursions to the UK Met Office will be planned in small groups during Tuesday and Thursday lunch breaks (packed lunches will be provided, book via Stage 3).
 This will include a tour of facilities and the opportunity to hear about the MOSWOC.
-Due to limited space, we will give priority to first-time visitors, and space will be allocated on a first-come first-served basis in a separate call after the registration process.
+Due to limited space, we will give priority to first-time visitors, and space will be allocated on a first-come first-served basis in a separate call (book option via Stage 3).

 Norman Lockyer Observatory